 3. St. Kitts and Nevis, 5.45 kilograms per capita per day

 St. Kitts and Nevis are two islands in the Caribbean Ocean which are presently part of the British Commonwealth.
 St. Kitts also has the distinction of being the site of the oldest English and French colonies in the local geographical area.
 Because of this long history, St. Kitts, the larger of the two islands, has been termed "The Mother Colony of the West Indies".
 With a population of almost 55,000, these islands depend on an economy based on tourism, agriculture (particularly exporting sugar), and a small manufacturing sector.
-As with many poor island countries, St. Kitts and Nevis struggles with environmental problems relating to waste management and trash build up.
+St. Kitts and Nevis struggles with environmental problems relating to waste management and trash build up.

 2. Antigua, 5.50 kilograms per capita per day